asensio-lab/ev-asia-project/README.md

 The Python scripts will run the neural network-based language models for multi-topic classification.
 The R scripts will produce the statistical models outputs, tables and figures shown in the paper.

+The replication code and data files have been deposited to: https://doi.org/10.5281/zenodo.7130962

 ## Requirements

 ### Python setup